uploadcare/uploadcare-rails/README.md

 <%= image_tag @post.file.public_url("scale_crop/500x200", "effect/grayscale/") %>
 ```

-[Other information](https://uploadcare.com/documentation/rest/#file) about the file is accessed through the `api` method that makes a single HTTP request to Uploadcare servers **each time it's called**.
-Use cautiously.
+[Other information](https://uploadcare.com/documentation/rest/#file) about the file is accessed through the `api` method that makes a single HTTP request to Uploadcare servers **for each file**.
+Use cautiously or cache the returned information somewhere.

 ```erb
 File size: <%= @post.file.api.size %> byte(s)